 - The brain stem which controls basic life functions

-- The cerebrum which is responsible for decision
+- The cerebrum is responsible for decisions

 - The cerebellum which controls movement

 We know how a diet limited in lipids can detrimentally affect the brain and contribute to neurological disease, but sleep deprivation had a worse impact on these puppies.